 The Four Horsemen of Relationships

 You might have heard of the four horsemen of the apocalypse, a biblical reference signaling the end of times.
-In his research on long-term satisfying relationships, John Gottman and the Gottman Institute identified for communication patterns that signaled the end times for couples.
-Those are the horsemen we will explore here.
+In his research on long-term satisfying relationships, John Gottman and the Gottman Institute identified four unhealthy communication styles that signaled the end times for a romantic relationship.
+Those are the 4 horsemen we’ll explore here.

 The four horsemen are: criticism, contempt, defensiveness and stonewalling.
 Let’s look at each of them more closely.

-Criticism - This is defined as attacking your partner's personality or character.
+Criticism is defined as attacking your partner’s personality or character.
 This is usually done with the intent of making someone right (you) and someone wrong (them).

 Examples of contempt:

-Hostile humour, sarcasm or mockery: dark humour with poor timing & veiled threats, backhanded comments, mimicking or parading your partner in a high pitched tone and copying their mannerisms, expressions like “here we go again.”
+Hostile humour, sarcasm or mockery: Dark humour with poor timing & veiled threats, backhanded comments, mimicking or parroting your partner in a high pitched tone and copying their mannerisms, expressions like “here we go again.”

 Body language & tone of voice: sneering, rolling your eyes, curling your upper lip, conveying disgust, heavy sighing, inappropriate laughter, high or mocking pitch, mock crying, using a baby voice

-Defensiveness - Defensiveness is almost always a signal that the other partner is being critical or is perceived as being critical.
-When a person is being defensive, they see themselves as a victim or they are warding off a perceived attack.
-The purpose of defensiveness is to deny blame and sometimes to deflect responsibility or counter-attack.
+Defensiveness is almost always a signal that the other partner is being critical—or is perceived as being critical by the defensive partner.
+When a person is being defensive, they see themselves as a victim, or may be warding off of perceived attack.
+The purpose of defensiveness is to deny blame, and sometimes it’s to deflect responsibility or counter-attack.

 Examples of defensiveness:

-- Disagreeing and then cross complaining, such as denying and then rationalizing or blaming the other person
+Disagreeing and then cross-complaining: as denying and then rationalizing or blaming the other person

-Stonewalling - Withdrawing from the relationship as a way to avoid conflict.
-Often someone will think that they are withdrawing to be neutral although sometimes it is used as punishment.
-Stonewalling conveys disapproval, icy distance which creates a sense of insecurity, separation, disconnection, and can come across as being smug.
+Stonewalling is the withdrawal from the relationship as a way to avoid conflict.
+Often, a partner will think that they are withdrawing to be neutral, but sometimes it is used as punishment.
+Stonewalling conveys disapproval or icy distance.
+This creates a sense of insecurity, separation, disconnection for the other partner, and can come across as being smug.

-Examples of stonewalling: stony silence, monosyllabic mutterings, changing the subject, physically removing yourself from the situation, giving the silent treatment
+Stony silence, monotone mutterings, changing the subject, physically removing yourself from the situation, giving the silent treatment

-There are plenty of ways to resolve conflict including taking a break at the first signs of temper rising, and practicing self-soothing through progressive muscle relaxation, visualization, breathing techniques, and physical exercises.
-Here are the antidotes to each of the four horsemen:
+There are plenty of ways to resolve conflict, including taking a communicated break at the first signs of temper rising, and practicing self-soothing through progressive muscle relaxation, visualization, breathing techniques, and physical exercises.

 Criticism: Complain without blaming.

-Learn to state your needs using eye statements to make a specific complaints and request without blaming your partner or using the word “you.”
+Learn to state your needs using “I” statements.
+Make a specific complaint and clear request without blaming your partner or using the word “you.”

 Contempt: Express your feelings and needs.

 You can also protect your relationship from resentment by building a culture of appreciation and gratitude.
-Understanding and speaking your partner‘s love language and apology language can be helpful here.
+Understanding what helps your partner to feel loved by you (their “love language”) can be helpful here.

 Defensiveness: Take responsibility.

-Even if you fully believe you are not to blame, and even if this is objectively true*, it will help your relationship to take responsibility for even 5% of your contribution to the conflict.
-Own up to raising your voice, rationalizing, denying responsibility or cross complaining.
-Don’t do this in anticipation of your partner taking responsibility in turn, because that’s not guaranteed.
+Even if you fully believe you are not to blame, it can help your relationship to take responsibility for even 5% of your contribution to the conflict.* Apologize for raising your voice, rationalizing, denying responsibility or cross-complaining.
+Don’t apologize in anticipation of your partner taking responsibility in turn, because that’s not guaranteed.
+The goal of taking responsibility is to begin to repair, and they might still hurt even after an apology.

 *Habitual conflict, criticism and resentment can indicate a verbally abusive relationship.
 If you experience frequent conflict, speak with a neutral third-party with your partner.
 This could be a couples therapist, a pastor or priest, or a mutual close friend.
 These relationship patterns have an opportunity to be resolved if you are both willing to work on the relationship and make some changes.